nordic-institute/X-Road/README.md

 The image is built from pre-built X-Road software packages downloaded from the official [X-Road repository](https://artifactory.niis.org/xroad-release-deb).

-## 1 Security Server Sidecar Installation
+## Security Server Sidecar Installation

-## 1.1 Supported Platforms

-The Security Server Sidecar can be installed both on physical and virtualized hardware.
-The installation script `setup_security_server_sidecar.sh` runs on Unix-based operating systems (of the latter, Mac OS and Ubuntu have been tested).

-## 1.2 Installation

 See the [User guide](doc/security_server_sidecar_user_guide.md) for information about how to install and configure Sidecar.

-## 2 Key Points and Limitations for X-Road Security Server Sidecar Deployment
+## Key Points and Limitations for X-Road Security Server Sidecar Deployment

 - The Security Server Sidecar `slim` version does not support message logging, operational monitoring nor environmental monitoring functionality, which is recommended for a service provider's Security Server role.
 - The Security Server Sidecar creates and manages its own internal TLS keys and certificates and does TLS termination by itself.
 In a cluster setup with an external load balancer, the load balancer must use SSL passthrough so that SSL termination is done by the Sidecar.